-- Full-time students will complete four 30-credit taught modules in each of the first two trimesters on campus.
-The final trimester incorporates a dissertation worth 60 credits.
+- As a full-time student, you will complete four 30-credit taught modules in each of the first two trimesters on campus.
+In the final trimester you will complete a dissertation worth 60 credits.

-- Part-time students will complete a 30-credit module in each of the first four trimesters on campus.
-Two additional trimesters incorporate a dissertation worth 60 credits.
+- As a part-time student, you will complete a 30-credit module in each of the first four trimesters on campus.
+Across two additional trimesters you will complete a dissertation worth 60 credits.

-- Distance learning students will complete a 30-credit taught modules in each of the first four trimesters.
-Two additional trimesters incorporate a dissertation worth 60 credits.
-This is also delivered online, with tutor support throughout.
+- As a distance learning student, you will complete a 30-credit taught module in each of your first four trimesters.
+Across two further trimesters, you will complete a dissertation worth 60 credits.
+This is also delivered online, with tutor support.

-Online learners also have the option to attend the University for specific face to face activities, such as field trips, study days and summer schools, which provide opportunities for knowledge exchange.
+If you are studying on campus, you will have opportunities to visit live construction projects.
+As an online learner, will experience our Collaborate Ultra virtual learning environment, but you can still choose to visit for specific face to face activities, such as field trips, study days and summer schools, which also provide you with opportunities for knowledge exchange.

 BIM theory and practice emphasises on how the design process needs to change to achieve benefits from the use of technology.
 The module addresses data structures and standards, and describing data exchange needs in different use cases.
 It also describes collaborative multidisciplinary design settings, communication with project stakeholders, clash detection, design integration and management of design changes.
 Module topics include: